Sathnam Sanghera: Early life and education

-Sathnam Sanghera was born to Indian Punjabi parents in Wolverhampton in 1976.
-His parents had emigrated from India to the UK in 1968.
-He was raised a Sikh.
-He attended Wolverhampton Grammar School, an independent school where he had gained a place after passing the 11+ examination and was funded by the government's Assisted Places Scheme.
+Sathnam Sanghera was born to Punjabi parents in Wolverhampton in 1976.
+His parents had emigrated from India to the United Kingdom in 1968.
+He was raised Sikh.
+He attended Wolverhampton Grammar School, having passed the eleven-plus examination and been funded by the UK government's Assisted Places Scheme.
 He graduated from Christ's College, Cambridge, with a first-class degree in English Language and Literature in 1998.

 Career

-Before becoming a writer, Sanghera worked at a burger chain, a hospital laundry, a market research firm, a sewing factory and a literacy project in New York.
-As a student, he worked at the Express and Star in Wolverhampton and dressed up as a "news bunny" for L!VE TV.
-Between 1998 and 2006, he was a reporter and feature writer for the Financial Times.
+Before becoming a writer, Sanghera worked for a burger chain, a hospital laundry, a market research firm, a sewing factory, and a literacy project in New York.
+As a student, he worked at the Express & Star in Wolverhampton and dressed up as News Bunny for L!VE TV.

-Sanghera joined The Times as a columnist and feature writer in 2007.
+Between 1998 and 2006, he was a reporter and feature writer for the Financial Times.Sanghera joined The Times as a columnist and feature writer in 2007.
 He also writes the motoring column for Management Today magazine.

-His memoir, The Boy with the Topknot (2009), was adapted for BBC Two in 2017.
-His novel Marriage Material, originally published in 2013, was inspired in part by Arnold Bennett's The Old Wives' Tale.
+His memoir, The Boy with the Topknot (2009), originally published in 2008 as If You Don't Know Me By Now, was adapted for BBC Two in 2017.
+In 2009, he received an honorary Doctor of Letters degree for his contribution to journalism by the University of Wolverhampton.

+His novel Marriage Material (2013), about a Sikh family in Wolverhampton, was inspired in part by Arnold Bennett's The Old Wives' Tale.
+It was adapted for theatre in 2025.

 In 2016, Sanghera was elected a Fellow of the Royal Society of Literature (FRSL).

 His books Empireland and Empireworld both focus on the history of British imperialism.
-According to Sanghera, while growing up, he remembers learning a sanitized version of British history and imperialism, and began to look at the history differently when he met Irish students as a postgraduate.
 In November 2021, his Channel 4 documentary series about race, Empire State of Mind, received a four-star review in The Guardian from Chitra Ramaswamy.
-His 2013 novel Marriage Material, about a Sikh family in Wolverhampton, was adapted for theater in 2025.